 Patient portal.
 Texas Children’s put patients at the forefront of their care with online instant access to medical records, laboratory and test results and open communication with providers.
-New technology was implemented to make the portal sign up and activation much easier for families.
+New technology was implemented to make portal sign up and activation much easier for families.
 Now, registration staff at clinic welcome desks generate a text message to the families containing a link to activate the portal account instantly.
 In addition, a system-wide employee competition encouraged staff to promote patient activation of the portal technology.
-Patient activation quickly increased from 60 percent to 71 percent from FY 17 to FY 18.
+Patient activation quickly increased from 60% to 71%from FY 17 to FY 18.

 Electronic waitlist.
 Texas Children’s also implemented an electronic waitlist within the patient portal to transform appointment cancelations into access opportunities.
 A newly canceled appointment is offered up via text alerts to families listed on the electronic waitlist.
 The offer can easily be accepted by simply clicking on a link within the text message, thus automatically canceling the patient’s original appointment and resulting in scheduling the newly offered appointment.
 For patients who accept new appointment offers through the electronic waitlist, they are now seen an average of 50 days earlier than their originally scheduled appointment.

 Strengthen partnerships with referring providers.
-Previously, with over 40 referral submission routes, Texas Children’s not only made it difficult for patients to access care but also providers attempting to refer patients for specialty care.
+Previously, with over 40 referral submission routes, Texas Children’s not only made it difficult for patients to access care, but also providers attempting to refer patients for specialty care.
 Operational efficiencies were introduced to consolidate to one standardized and simplistic electronic referral form.
-This update reduced the completion time from 2 minutes to 30 seconds.
+This update reduced completion time from 2 minutes to 30 seconds.
 Additionally, automatic responses notify referring providers of a scheduled appointment within 24 hours of the submission.
-Efforts to ensure automatic visit summaries from the Texas Children’s electronic medical record were sent automatically to referring providers increased 60 percent to 100 percent after clinic visits.
+Efforts to ensure automatic visit summaries from the Texas Children’s electronic medical record were sent automatically to referring providers increased 60% to 100% after clinic visits.

 Increase capacity and improve utilization.
-Restrictive scheduling practices combined with variations in clinic sessions and appointment templates resulted in 20 percent of appointment slots going unfilled in FY17.
+Restrictive scheduling practices combined with variations in clinic sessions and appointment templates resulted in 20% of appointment slots going unfilled in FY17.
 A focused effort moved the organization to a 4-hour clinic session, ensuring maximized provider availability and use of clinical space.
 Additionally, the implementation of “72-hour flipping” released unfilled appointments reserved for unique appointment types 72 hours prior to appointment time to a broader population of patients needing services.
-From these efforts, more than 53,000 appointments were added annually; of which, 44 percent were new patient appointment openings.
+From these efforts, more than 53,000 appointments were added annually; of which 44% were new patient appointment openings.

-Texas Children’s door is now open for patients, with 83 percent of specialties able to offer the third next available new patient appointment within 14 business days, an increase from 66 percent in FY17.
-Completed appointments have increased by 16.5 percent over from FY 17 to FY 19.
+Texas Children’s door is now open for patients, with 83% of specialties able to offer the third next available new patient appointment within 14 business days, an increase from 66% in FY17.
+Completed appointments have increased by 16.5% over from FY 17 to FY 19.
 In addition to the financial solidity, greater patient satisfaction was achieved.